 From ONCALL (LSPI #32): “ONCALL Interpreters and Translators has a responsibility and duty of care for the health and wellbeing of all staff and in this particular case our national Interpreter workforce and our client group.
 We have informed our Interpreters if they have travelled to China within the past 14 days and have become unwell, they will not be permitted to perform their work duties until cleared fit to do so by a medical practitioner.
 ONCALL will monitor the updates from the Australian Government Department of Health.”

-From ZOO Digital (LSPI #34): “In light of the challenging times posed by the spread of COVID-19, I wanted to reassure you that ZOO is equipped to adopt a work from home program across all locations to ensure business continuity for our customers, employees, partners and freelancers.
-We have the following plan and procedures in place to mitigate against any disruption in service…”
+From ZOO Digital (LSPI #34): In a press release, CEO Stuart Green said, “In light of the challenging times posed by the spread of COVID-19, I wanted to reassure you that ZOO is equipped to adopt a work from home program across all locations to ensure business continuity for our customers, employees, partners and freelancers.”

-From Rozetta (LSPI #36): Announced a voice translation tool for teleconferencing as a coronavirus countermeasure.
+From Rozetta (LSPI #36): A voice translation tool for teleconferencing has been deployed as a coronavirus countermeasure.

 From Janus Worldwide (LSPI #37): “We are focused on the well-being of our employees and customers, while providing our services during this exceptional period.
 We are continuing to operate, ensuring our valuable employees are able to work remotely from home.”